 A solar keratosis is a small, thickened, scaly growth which develops on the skin.
 It is the most common skin condition resulting from sun-damaged skin.
 Solar keratoses are also known as actinic keratoses.
 Solar keratoses usually develop on areas of skin which have received a lot of sun exposure.
 They are usually harmless, but there is a small risk that they may eventually turn into skin cancer.
 In themselves, solar keratoses are not cancerous.

 Topical treatments (meaning you apply them to the skin) are useful if you have a lot of small solar keratoses.
 Ingenol mebutate is one of the treatments that are available.
 It kills the abnormal skin cells and fresh normal skin grows back.
 The brand name for ingenol mebutate gel is Picato®.
 There are two strengths of gel: the lower strength (150 micrograms/gram) is used for keratoses on the face or scalp, and the higher strength (500 micrograms/gram) is used for keratoses on other areas of the body.

 To make sure this is the right treatment for you, before you start using ingenol mebutate gel it is important that your doctor knows:

 - If you are pregnant or breast-feeding.

 - If you have ever had an allergic reaction to a skin preparation.

 - If you are taking or using any other medicines.
-This includes medicines you buy and herbal and homeopathic medicines.
+This includes any medicines you buy without a prescription, as well as herbal and complementary medicines.